Before You Go…

 These magazines get you past the trash can and into the house, and their primary job is to make following up with recipients easy and worry free.
 And it works!

-In a recent independent survey, 69% of recipients reported that in the previous 12 months, they had referred the professional who sent them the magazine.
-That’s incredible!
+In a recent independent survey, 69 percent of recipients reported that in the previous 12 months, they had referred the professional who sent them the magazine.
+It’s hard to beat numbers like these!

-These 8 helpful tips are all simple ideas, but they’re often neglected because we get busy, and we just don’t think about them.
-Referrals can make a significant difference to the success of your business and should be prioritized accordingly.
-Follow these tips, and you’ll build a valuable network of referral sources who will be more than happy to pass along your name.
+These eight helpful tips are all simple ideas, and they’re each worth the effort.
+If you take these steps to get more referrals, you’ll build a valuable network of referral sources who will be more than happy to pass along your name.